A startup using a new tech to make hydrogen extracts cash from Bill Gates’ climate tech fund – TechCrunch

 There was only one problem — McFarland had the research, but didn’t know how to run a company.
 That’s when Jones stepped in.
 His firm didn’t make the investment, but when the former Economist science writer took over, the company was able to nab a seed round from PG&E and SoCal Gas, California’s two massive utilities.

 The reason for their investments is the same reason Breakthrough Energy Ventures became interested in the young company.
-Even with renewable energy production coming on line at a breakneck pace, much of the world will still be using fossil fuels for the foreseeable future and the greenhouse gas emissions from that fossil fuel production needs to go to zero.
+Even with renewable energy production coming on line at a breakneck pace, much of the world will still be using fossil fuels for the foreseeable future, and the greenhouse gas emissions from that fossil fuel production needs to go to zero.

 C-Zero is developing a technology that converts natural gas to hydrogen, a much cleaner source of fuel, and solid carbon as the only waste stream for use in electrical generation, process heating and the production of commodity chemicals like hydrogen and ammonia.